-You can grab a hostel for as little at £3 a night, though most of them lie between £5-8 per person / per night.
+You can grab a hostel for as little as £3 a night, though most of them lie between £5-8 per person / night.
 Type Ubud into HostelWorld here and have a browse at the gorgeous locations on offer.

 Looking for a hotel or a villa?

 As always, unless you are a solo traveller or particularly fancy hostel life, I recommend starting your search on AirBnb.
-In Bali you get incredible value for money and can really bag yourself some unique experiences via AirBnb.
+In Bali, you get incredible value for money and can bag yourself some unique experiences via AirBnb.
 I use it all the time!

 Getting around Ubud…